UPDATE: Russian missile strike on Kremenchuk shopping mall kills at least 13, injures 40

 During the past few days, Russia has scaled up its missile strikes hitting both civilian and military targets all across Ukraine.

-The weekend started with an early morning Saturday attack, where dozens of Russian cruise missiles struck military facilities in western and northern Ukraine on June 25, according to local authorities.
+The weekend started with an early morning Saturday attack, during which dozens of Russian cruise missiles struck military facilities in western and northern Ukraine on June 25, according to local authorities.
 The missiles came from across the Belarusian border and from the Black Sea, according to reports.

 Later on Sunday, Russian missiles also hit an area near Cherkasy in central Ukraine, killing one resident and injuring five others, Cherkasy Oblast Governor Ihor Taburets reported.

-Note: UPDATED: Russian missile strike on Kremenchuk shopping mall kills at least 20, injures 59